OCHA-DAP/hdx-python-utilities/doc/main.md

     # sorting the keys
     save_json(mydict, "mypath.json", pretty=False, sortkeys=False)

-## Loading and saving HXLated csvs and/or JSON
+## Loading and saving HXLated csv and/or JSON

 `save_hxlated_output` is a utility to save HXLated output (currently JSON and/or csv are supported) based on a given configuration.
 Here is an example YAML configuration: